otype/emacs.d/README.md

 # emacs.d

-This is the emacs.d configuration direction.
+This is a my emacs.d configuration directory/setup.

 ## Getting started